 On two wheels and on foot in Ireland, it's easy to feel connected to your surroundings—and to each other.
 Gaze at the clouds.
 Listen to birdsong.
-Visit Inchigeelagh and Gougane Barra.
-And giggle as you try to pronounce their names.
-There's a fortress to explore, a national park to visit, whiskey tasting for adults and Gaelic sports for kids.
+Visit places that make you giggle as you try to pronounce their names.
+There are hand-hewn tunnels to ride through, a national park to visit, whiskey tasting for adults and Gaelic sports for kids.
 Ease, simplicity and an unforgettable family vacation.

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.